 You can also brush the teeth of toddlers with the use of infant toothbrushes.
 This is important as it gets the child used to the sensation.
 When oral hygiene starts early, there is a much lower possibility that dental visits become scary.

 Get Yourself Ready

 Kids are very good at picking up cues from their parents.
 This is why it is so common to see parents give children anxiety simply because they have anxiety.
 The child depends on the parent for practically everything.
 That is why you should not stress out when it is time to visit the dentist for the first time.
 You do not want to get into details and be too specific.

 Try to keep everything as positive and as simple as possible.
 At the same time, make sure you do not tell the child that everything is going to be fine.
 What happens if the child needs treatment?
 If you told them that nothing bad will happen or that they will not fear pain and this is exactly what happens, they will end up feeling let down.
 As a result, that fear can appear and be amplified.

 What you have to do is talk to the child.
 When specific treatment is necessary, talk about how future events like that can be prevented.
 This is especially the case when problems like tooth decay or cavities are found.
 Even tooth sensitivity can be prevented to some degree.

 Avoid All Negative Talk

 The child might express concern about going to the dentist.
-According to a well-known dentist in Kennewick, when this happens, you have to talk about it and you should never be the first one to mention things like “hurt” or “pain”.
+According to experienced dentists, when this happens, you have to talk about it and you should never be the first one to mention things like “hurt” or “pain”.
 Basically, do not say negative words.
 It is the dentist that should introduce the child to most of the dental vocabulary as this is just more productive.